Zubs/toRoman/README.md

 # toroman
-A very lightweight library for converting arabic numerals to roman numerals, converting roman numerals to arabic numerals, and validating roman numerals.
+This library is a very lightweight library for converting Arabic numerals to roman numerals, converting roman numerals to Arabic numerals, and validating roman numerals.

 ## Installation
 It can be installed using npm: